dynamics-of-stellar-systems/dynamite/docs/more_info/publications.rst

 ************
-Publications on the Application of triaxial Schwarzschild models (DYNAMITE)
+Publications on the application of triaxial Schwarzschild models (DYNAMITE)
 ************